Knight's Armament Company LAMG: KAC Stoner LMG

 Introduced in 1996.
 Developed by Eugene Stoner and Reed Knight Jr..
 Manufactured by Knight's Armament Company (KAC).
 Simplified derivative of the ARES LMG-1, lacking the magazine feed device.
 Has shorter barrel and M4 carbine type retractable stock for Close Quarters Battle (CQB) and Picatinny rails for sights/grips/bipods etc.

 KAC ChainSAW

-The Chain SAW was originally developed in 2008 as a technical exercise to test new ergonomic designs for light machine guns.
-The Chain SAW was designed to only be fired from the hip, with a handle along the top to hold the firearm (which is mounted instead of a stock) meaning the user would wield the Chain SAW as if they were using an actual chainsaw.
-As the Chain SAW is intended to be hip-fired, various targeting aids were developed alongside it to aid the aiming and accuracy, although KAC admits that more work on targeting aids will have to be made before the Chain SAW could be produced and used effectively.
+The ChainSAW was originally developed in 2008 as a technical exercise to test new ergonomic designs for light machine guns.
+The ChainSAW was designed to only be fired from the hip, with a handle along the top to hold the firearm (which is mounted instead of a stock) meaning the user would wield the ChainSAW as if they were using an actual chainsaw.
+As the ChainSAW is intended to be hip-fired, various targeting aids were developed alongside it to aid the aiming and accuracy, although KAC admits that more work on targeting aids will have to be made before the ChainSAW could be produced and used effectively.